numba/numba-mlir/doc/newlangref.md

 There is intentionally no way to mark element as inactive other than creating new tensor/vector.

-For numpy functions operating on tensors/vectors, spicific element will be marked as active only if all source elements it accesses are marked as active.
+For numpy functions operating on tensors/vectors, specific element will be marked as active only if all source elements it accesses are marked as active.

 Reduction functions will only consider active elements.